 [A photo of a white non-binary person wearing a long sword earring and shirt with pomegranates.]

-What about petunias?
-Kairos is learning how to gather petunias.
-Gathering petunias is a metaphor they invoke from novelist Alice Walker, who, in an essay Kairos loves, imagines another way of practicing belonging amongst/for beings denied humanness.
-They practice, very slowly, a messier, oversaturated, plentiful, and protected concept of belonging (as the organizing adage goes, ‘inch wide mile deep’) with attention to how making plays can be fuel for or against revolution, for or against state narratives, akin to Hegel’s notion of history as an ongoing process of thesis | antithesis | synthesis.
-Kairos stands on the shoulders of many, many teachers, indebted to footholds from those who took a chance on them and saw possibility in them as they fumble(d) toward a greater meaning.
+They draw inspiration from novelist Alice Walker’s imagining of tending petunias as another way to build coalition and practice belonging amongst/for beings denied humanness.
+Kairos practices, very slowly, a messier, oversaturated, plentiful, and protected concept of belonging (as the organizing adage goes, ‘inch wide mile deep’) with attention to how making plays can be fuel for or against revolution, for or against state narratives, akin to Hegel’s notion of history as an ongoing process of thesis | antithesis | synthesis.
+You will not find them on social media.
+Kairos stands on the shoulders of many, many teachers, indebted to footholds, nudges, and hard lessons from those who took a chance on them and saw possibility in them as they fumble(d) toward a greater meaning.

 They live on the unceded lands of the Lipan Apache, Coahuiltecan, Comanche and Tonkawa people.
 In lieu of a personal patreon, if you appreciate Kairos’ work, please consider making a donation to the Indigenous Cultures Institute, as a gesture toward a land tax.